 Dismissal from the program can occur if a student fails to maintain adequate academic progress, or if the student engages in any activity that constitutes academic dishonesty or a breach of personal, professional, or scientific ethics or integrity.
 Examples of failure to make adequate academic progress include, but are not limited to, a history of academic deficiencies for two consecutive semesters, or failing to complete any of the degree requirements within a reasonable period, including failing a core course.
-Using the guidelines in the adequate progress section above, the "reasonable period" will be defined by a majority vote of GEBSAP based on the members' experience and professional judgment.
+Using the guidelines in the adequate progress section above, the "reasonable period" will be defined by a majority vote of the GEBSAP committee based on the members' experience and professional judgment.
 Examples of breaches of personal, professional, or scientific ethics or integrity include, but are not limited to, cheating on examinations and falsifying data.
+Prior to final dismissal, students facing that prospect will have the option to withdraw from the degree program.
+Students who elect to withdraw from the PhD program may, at the discretion of the GEBSAP Committee, be offered the opportunity to continue their studies toward completing the requirements for the degree, M.S. in Biomedical Research.